zackdraws/zackdraws.github.io/README.md

  The index.html is the homepage.
 The Styles.css contains the styling of the site controlling how the website is displayed.

 ### what -
 Simple Portfolio site using HTML, Styles.css and JS which together make a portfolio website.
-To display my work
+To display my work.
 ### why -
-to make a simple website where I don't have to update to Squarespace and it keeps everything together in a photo
+to make a simple website where I don't have to update to Squarespace and it keeps everything together in one place.
 ### how -
-emacs for coding
-github for hosting
+Emacs for coding and (m-x) httpd-serve directory to see previews of my website on localhost:8080 github for hosting

 ### - Index.html
 - This is the first page that you visit when you visit the site.
 Whatever page is titled index.html will be the homepage.
 The index page opens to a launch page containing the Animation Reel, Story Portfolio, Character Design, Background and Viz Dev.